Version: 1.5.0.6

 Multi Editor

 When selecting multiple blueprints, only the Tags and Map Availability options will be available.
+No Advanced tab will be available when editing multiple blueprints.
 Blue tags will be added to all blueprints that do not already have the tag, and Red tags will be removed from any blueprint that has the tag.
 Gray tags will be left alone, neither added nor removed from any blueprint.